edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/AdvancedTopics.md

     service.AddCustomRoute("/myroute", service.Authenticated, myHandler, "GET")
     ```

 Under the hood, this simply adds the provided route, handler, and method to the gorilla `mux.Router` used in the SDK.
-For more information on `gorilla mux` you can check out the github repo [here](https://github.com/gorilla/mux).
+For more information on `gorilla mux` you can check out the GitHub repo [here](https://github.com/gorilla/mux).
 You can access the `interfaces.ApplicationService` API for resources such as the logging client by pulling it from the context as shown above -- this is useful for when your routes might not be defined in your `main.go`  where you have access to the ``interfaces.ApplicationService`` instance.

 ### Target Type

 The target type is the object type of the incoming data that is sent to the first function in the function pipeline.
-By default this is an EdgeX `dtos.Event` since typical usage is receiving `Events` from the EdgeX MessageBus.
+By default, this is an EdgeX `dtos.Event` since typical usage is receiving `Events` from the EdgeX MessageBus.

 There are scenarios where the incoming data is not an EdgeX `Event`.
 One example scenario is two application services are chained via the EdgeX MessageBus.
 The output of the first service is inference data from analyzing the original `Event`data, and published back to the EdgeX MessageBus.
 The second service needs to be able to let the SDK know the target type of the input data it is expecting.